 The above definitions also do not take into account all of the facets of veterinary medicine.
 Those individuals who work in the public health sector, those who teach or do research, and it does not encompass people who work with food and production animals, wildlife or even zoo animals.
 It’s important to remember that not all veterinarians are in a clinical setting!
 That does NOT mean they aren’t doctors.
 It means they are not commonly interacting with clients.

 Well, what about healthcare?
-We can all agree that we are, in fact, doctors of veterinary medicine. “healthcare provider is an institution (such as a hospital or clinic) or person (such as a physician, nurse, allied health professional or community health worker) that provides preventive, curative, promotional, rehabilitative or palliative care services in a systematic way to individuals, families or communities.”
+We can all agree that we are, in fact, doctors of veterinary medicine.
+“A healthcare provider is an institution (such as a hospital or clinic) or person (such as a physician, nurse, allied health professional or community health worker) that provides preventive, curative, promotional, rehabilitative or palliative care services in a systematic way to individuals, families or communities.”

 But while we absolutely are involved in human healthcare – rabies and leptospirosis vaccinations, preventatives, food animal health and safety, research – and so much more – we are involved in human healthcare indirectly.
 Because of what we do and/or don’t do, human health and contact may be affected.
 However, because we don’t work directly on humans, we should not consider ourselves only a part of the healthcare system and nothing else.